doc4d/4d-web-studio/docs/web-form-editor/rendering.md

 title: Rendering Webforms
 ---

-4D Projects have embedded rendering engines that allow you to run you webforms on the server and access their rendered version in the supported browsers.
+At runtime, WebForms are generated and interpreted by a built-in renderer engine.
+No additional Javascript or React code is required.

 Each webform has its own URL on the web server, and the rendering engine communicates with the 4D Web Server using REST Requests.

 ## Configuration

-The following options must be set:
+To enable WebForm rendering, the following options must be set:

 * The **Settings** > **Expose as REST server** option must be activated
 * The web server of the 4D project must be running